3mdeb/blog.3mdeb.com/source/_posts/2017-05-21-swupdate-for-feature-rich-iot-applications.markdown

 It is strongly focused on reliability of each update.
 Every update should be consistent and atomic.
 Major goal is to make it completely power-cut safe.
-Power-off in any phase of an update should not brick the device and we always should be left with working system.
+Power-off in any phase of an update should not brick the device and we always should end up having fully-functional system.

 ## Purpose of this post